I totally love spring. There’s just something in the air that makes you feel like it’s time to clean the slate and start anew.

 If you feel you’re drowning in debt or simply can’t make ends meet, reach out to a credit counselor for a free introductory call.
 You can find a licensed and reputable counselor via the National Foundation for Credit Counseling.

 If you have a positive cash flow each month but you’re carrying credit card debt, decide on a strategy to pay it off.
 If you still have a good credit score, you might qualify for a credit card that offers an introductory 0% APR on balance transfers.

 This is a golden opportunity to pay off your balance without paying interest for a year or more.
 Some of these cards do charge a transfer fee, which ranges from 3% to 5%, so be sure you include that in the total amount you have to pay back.
 In many cases, you’ll still come out ahead because you’re saving so much on interest.

 If you can’t qualify for a balance transfer card or for a consolidated personal loan, pick a strategy for paying off the debt on your own.
 With persistence and self-discipline, you can do it!

 You need to set both short-term and long-term goals.
 A good example of a realistic short-term goal is paying off one (just one) of your credit card balances within the next 90 days.
 And a good long-term goal might be something like paying off your car loan by the end of this year.

 But also think about what you’d like to accomplish in five years or so.
 For example: I’ll have enough money saved for a trip to Italy by the summer of 2025.

 Get the idea?
 You can track your goals by creating a spreadsheet, using a bulletin board with photos of your goal, or even setting up a “Financial Goals” board on Pinterest.

-As a matter of fact, one of my goals is to go to Italy and I have a Pinterest board full of photos of destinations I’m excited about.
-When I wonder if I want to save money for the trip or spend the money for something I can have right now, I look at that board and stick to my plan.
+As a matter of fact, one of my goals is to go to Italy and I have a Pinterest board full of photos of places I want to see there.
+When I wonder if I want to save money for the trip or spend the money on something I can have right now, I look at that board and stick to my plan.
 It works every time!